Self-Paced Video-Based Learning

 Course Description

 Note: The training does not provide the credentials to be a Naloxone Distribution Entity or provide naloxone.
 State requirements differ.
-Therefore please check with your local state HHS or Health Departments for specific requirements for your state.
+Check with your local state HHS or Health Departments for specific requirements for your state.

 What You Will Learn